feoff3/roll20-deck-creator/README.md

 A user may choose a card deck to which new cards will be added and a filter (regular) expression to sort out which images should be picked from the Library.

+As far as I figured it out, the similar stuff may be done via API, no need to have any extensions.

 ## Guide: How to install

 ### Firefox